Emergency Medical Fellowship

 SIMulation Lab will be monthly for critical procedure skills training.
 An emphasis in the emergency medicine aspects of trauma and medical care, risk management, ultrasound use, and toxicology will be seen during the weekly Tuesday morning didactics with ongoing Board Review sessions combined with Core Content lecture series.
 This training is geared toward refining emergency medicine skills and making the physician better prepared to work in an urban or suburban hospital Emergency Department.

-Two to six positions are offered yearly with a $75,000 stipend per year.
+Two to six positions are offered yearly with a fellowship program leading $80,000 stipend per year.
 Full benefits are offered including liability insurance, disability insurance, and health insurance.

 Why Emergency Medicine